Yoast/developer/docs/shopify/integrations.md

 ## Special case for the Judge.me integration

-**Judge.me** add a separate schema piece on the page that connects to Yoast SEO for Shopify product schema via an `@id` reference.
+**Judge.me** add a separate schema property on the page that connects to Yoast SEO for Shopify product schema via an `@id` reference.